rinsavs/watermarble_simulator/README.md

 - Center: the drop center x, and center y.
 Use this to re-position the drop
 - Color: change drop's color, floating point from 0 to 1 is used
 - Marble selection: select the marbling type, please refer to Mathematical Marbling by Shufang Lu et al.

+P.S.
+Some of the marbling are available as post-rendering effect, written in GLSL shader, in the post-render repo (https://github.com/rinsavs/post-render/tree/main).